 A data management plan describes:

-Watch this video for an overview of data management planning.
+This short video gives a brief overview of data management planning.

 The earlier you start thinking about how you’ll manage your data the easier it will be; you can put good systems in place before you’re swamped with data.

 The beginning of a project is the ideal time to think about this, but it’s never too late to assess your existing data management practices.
 Could you improve them?
 How might your research project develop?
 Will you want to reuse your data in later projects?

 Store copies of your plan in at least two places and keep them up to date.

 Use a checklist to help you develop your plan, or to carry out an audit of your existing data management practices.
 From the following list, select those resources that best reflect your research discipline or situation.
 If your funder or publisher has templates of their own, use those in the first instance.